Scaling law of individual urban tour behavior: Results

-Figure \ref{fig. 8} presents the simulation (scatter points) and analytical (curves) results as parameter $\theta$ increases from 5 to 50.
-As shown in Fig. \ref{fig. 8}(a), the analytical and simulation results show good agreement in the tour length distribution .
-Meanwhile, we can observe that the probability of long tours remains the same as $\theta$ grows, indicating that $\theta$ has no influence on how individuals determine their tour lengths.
-Figure \ref{fig. 8}(b) demonstrates that the terminate probability ${P}_{\text{term}}$ remains the same as $\theta$ grows, this is because parameter $\theta$ doesn't affects individuals' terminate probability.
-Moreover, as illustrated in Fig. \ref{fig. 8}(c), the growth rate of $S$ slightly increases as $\theta$ increases, since individuals have a higher likelihood of visit new locations, reflecting an increase in individuals' tendency of exploration.
-Additionally, The analytical and simulation results exhibit noticeable deviations when parameter $\theta$ is small, which can be attributed to the approximation steps involved in the analytical derivation (see Eq. \ref{eq.
-10}).
-Finally, Fig. \ref{fig. 8}(d) demonstrates that individuals' frequency of visits to base location remain the same, whereas frequency of visits to non-base locations becomes more homogeneous.
-This is because parameter $\theta$ can't influence individuals' terminate probability, thus higher values of parameter $\theta$ only reduce the heterogeneity in the distribution of frequency of non-base location.
+Figure \ref{fig. 9} presents the simulation and analytical results as parameter $\theta$ increases from 5 to 50.
+As shown in Fig. \ref{fig. 9}(a), the analytical and simulation results show good agreement in terms of the tour length distribution.
+Moreover, we can observe that the probability of long tours remains the same as $\theta$ increases, indicating that $\theta$ has no influence on how individuals determine their tour length and the probability of an individual’s termination.
+Moreover, as illustrated in Fig. \ref{fig. 9}(b), the growth rate of $S$ slightly increases as $\theta$ increases, since individuals have a greater likelihood of visiting new locations, reflecting an increase in individuals’ tendency to explore.
+Additionally, the analytical and simulation results exhibit noticeable deviations when the parameter $\theta$ is small, which can be attributed to the approximation steps involved in the analytical derivation (see Eq. (\ref{eq.
+10})).
+However, the analytical results in Eq. (\ref{eq.
+11}) are qualitatively consistent with the simulation results.
+Additionally, Fig. \ref{fig. 9}(c) demonstrates that the frequency at which individuals visit the base location remains the same, whereas the frequency of visits to nonbase locations becomes more homogeneous.
+This is because parameter $\theta$ cannot influence the probability of termination for an individual; thus, greater values of parameter $\theta$ reduce only the heterogeneity in the distribution of the frequency of visiting nonbase locations.
+Finally, Fig. \ref{fig. 9}(d) shows that, as the parameter $\theta$ increases, the distribution $P_{r_{g}}$ of the radius of gyration remains nearly unchanged, indicating that the parameter $\theta$ has little impact on $r_{g}$.